zalando/zalenium/docs/_posts/2000-01-06-kubernetes.md

 {% endhighlight %}

-        Then watch as the pods are created with <code class="bg-light text-dark">kubectl get pods</code>.
+        Then watch as the pods are created with <code>kubectl get pods</code>.

 {% highlight bash %}
     ➜  yaml git:(kubernetes) ✗ kubectl get pods